joellen/testacious/source/_drafts/UI-testing-in-xcode-7.md

 I decided to add tests to Project 6b of the tutorial series.
 It's a simple little application that hand-codes a view rather than using the Storyboard.
 The app displays 5 labels with text, and adjusts the layout for both portrait and landscape views.
 I figured I could at least write some tests that checked the label count and text, and maybe the background color.
 Yes, I am setting the bar quite low.

 You can find the xcode 6 files for Project 6B on [github](https://github.com/twostraws/HackingWithSwift).
 Xcode 7 will convert the project to the new Swift syntax for you.
 The project should run after conversion.
+Click <command> B to build, and hopefully you'll see the **Build Succeeded** message like I did.

 > Don't forget to make a donation while you're waiting for your files to download!

 Once I had my project running, I had to find the test functionality.
 I stumbled around quite a bit but eventually found it with the help of the introductory transcript from [WWDC 2015](http://asciiwwdc.com/2015/sessions/406).
 Here's a step-by-step: